 [edit]Tulum International Airport TQO IATA is a major new airport (new in December 2023) in the Puerto Felipe Carillo area just outside Tulum.
 The airport is served by domestic carriers Aeromexico, Mexicana, Volaris and Viva Aerobus.
 Aeromexico has twice daily service to/from Mexico City's Benito Juarez International Airport (AICM) (MEX IATA).
 Mexicana offers flights from Mexico City's Felipe Angeles Airport (AIFA) (NLU IATA), and Viva Aerobus has flights to Monterrey (MTY IATA), Guadalajara (GDL IATA), Tijuana (TIJ IATA), and Mexico City AIFA.

 TAG offers flights between Tulum and Guatemala and Aeromexico offers international service between Tulum and Toronto, San Francisco, and Chicago.
-Air Canada offers direct flights from Montreal and Toronto; tickets can be booked on the Air Canada web site.
+Air Canada offers direct flights from Montreal and Toronto.
+Air Transat offers flights from Montreal and Quebec.
 WestJet offers flights to Tulum from Calgary and Toronto.
+Discover offers flights to and from Frankfurt.
+Avianca offers flights to and from Bogota.

 From the United States, Delta offers direct flights to Tulum from its hub in Atlanta.
 United Airlines offers 22 weekly non-stop flights between Tulum and Newark/New York, Houston, and Chicago with seasonal service to Los Angeles.
-American Airlines offers four daily flights to Tulum including two from Dallas/Fort Worth (DFW), one daily service from Miami (MIA), and one from Charlotte (CLT).
-Spirit Airlines has announced direct daily flights from Fort Lauderdale (FLL) and Orlando (MCO) to Tulum.
+American Airlines offers four daily flights to Tulum including two from Dallas/Fort Worth (DFW), one daily flight from Miami (MIA), and one from Charlotte (CLT).
+Spirit Airlines offers direct daily flights from Fort Lauderdale (FLL) and Orlando (MCO) to Tulum.

 Tulum International Airport has a station on the new Tren Maya high-speed intercity rail line with departures every 2 hours to Cancun, Chichen Itza, Merida, Campeche, Palenque and Chetumal (among other destinations).